 Finally, while it is easy to think that this may not apply to the young, and abled body you have to ask yourself the question: how will I experience the world in 10 years?
 20 years?
 Humans age.
 Simple fact.
-We decline, we lose our hearing, vision, ability to walk and be nimble, and perhaps the ability to care for ourselves.
+Further, we decline, we lose our hearing, vision, ability to walk and be nimble, and perhaps the ability to care for ourselves.

 How can we create beautiful, empowering, accessible, and inclusive experiences for everyone today?
 Just like we start every Design Thinking workshop: start by building empathy.